 | Medical debt | 0% (most hospitals) to 12% |

-Medical debt from large hospital systems is often interest-free if you set up a payment plan directly.
-If yours is not, negotiate before making a single payment — hospitals almost always have financial assistance programs for income-eligible patients.
+Medical debt from large hospital systems is often interest-free if you set up a payment plan directly with them.
+If yours isn't, negotiate before making a single payment.
+Hospitals almost always have financial assistance programs for income-eligible patients.

-Do not omit anything.
-Many people undercount by forgetting a store credit card, an old personal loan from a family member, or a 0% promotional balance that is about to revert to 29.99%.
+Don't skip anything.
+People routinely undercount by forgetting a store credit card, an old personal loan from a family member, or a 0% promotional balance about to revert to 29.99%.
 Every balance belongs on this list.

 Step 2: Calculate the True Cost of Each Debt

-The face value of a debt — its balance — is not its real cost.
-The real cost is balance plus all the interest you will pay if you make only minimum payments.
+The face value of a debt, its balance, isn't its real cost.
+The real cost is the balance plus all the interest you'll pay making only minimum payments.
 Use the Loan Amortization Calculator to run this number for each loan on your list.

-Two examples that illustrate why rate matters more than balance:
+Two examples show why rate matters more than balance:

 - Monthly payment: $297